QCoding/qsum/README.md

 * Provide significantly longer checksums than `__hash__` which 'is typically 8 bytes on 64-bit builds and 4 bytes on 32-bit builds'
 * Represent all checksums as bytes but provide a toolkit to view more human readable formats like hexdigests
 * Base checksums on object contents and permit the calculation of checksums on mutable objects

+### Adding Salt
+* By default the environment is not included in the checksum but individual package versions can be included if the package name is added via the depends_on argument

 ## Type Support
 * The great majority of [Built-in Types](https://docs.python.org/3.7/library/stdtypes.html) including collections are checksummable